KPI Cheat Sheet – Making KPIs and Measures Easy to Understand

 Performance measurement and performance improvement are two peas in the same pod.
 One powerful process improvement approach, borrowed from the world of improvement, is the ‘Cheat sheet’ or ‘Tips Sheet’.
 These are simple one-page guides that tell you what you need to know on a subject or process without the long-winded approach of procedures or instruction manuals.
 Cheat sheets are different from KPI Definitions (which take things down to a quasi-legal level of detail).

-KPI Cheat Sheets – A fairly painless solution
+KPI Cheat Sheets - A easier solution

 Well designed cheat sheets are: